anarres-org/anarres_nginx/README.md

 uses a collection of roles to deploy a full-featured server.
 But it can be used and tested independently.

-It deploys a "Hello world!" default page and a *robots.txt* file disallowing all bots from */*.
+It deploys a “Hello world!” default page and a *robots.txt* file disallowing all bots from */*.

 ## Compatibility